Empty Arms' Termination for Medical Reasons Support Group

 Marisa Pizii: I have lived in the Pioneer Valley for 11 years, and I first met Carol in a MotherWomen training in 2009.
 In 2010, I ended my pregnancy with my son, Josiah, due to a difficult prenatal diagnosis.
 I'm thrilled to join the Empty Arms facilitator team and support families, especially those who have Terminated for Medical Reasons.
 I believe strongly in the supportive nature of community, and the power of this work in building support and healing.
 Community is at the heart of healing, and it was at the heart of my own healing journey.

 At Empty Arms, we know that losing a baby is an isolating and devastating experience.
+When that loss is compounded by the difficult decision to end a pregnancy out of compassion for our child, support is crucial.
 In our meetings we support bereaved parents by naming the incredible challenges they are experiencing, knowing that this group is one of the few places where parents can speak the truth about the depth of their emotions and the details of their experience.
+You and your story are safe here.

 We believe that speaking the truth about the heartbreaking journey of losing a baby is essential.
 Healing comes through understanding what we have been through and what may lie ahead.
 By speaking about our experiences they can become integrated into who we are and allow us to move along.
 We celebrate breaking the silence that bereaved parents have been historically subjected to.